Last updated: October 2023

 1. Wash your car regularly.

 First thing’s first: wash your car.
 Dirt, grime, and salt from icy roads can damage your car’s paint and corrode the undercarriage.
-Routinely washing away unwanted substances will make your vehicle look better and help keep it in good shape.
+This quick cosmetic improvement helps remove unwanted substances, makes your vehicle look better, and helps keep it in good shape.

 2. Wax your car to protect the paint.